-Samsung has not one, but two phones vying for top camera of the year.
+Samsung has not one, but two phones vying for the top camera of 2020.
 The Samsung Galaxy Note 20 Ultra is a photography monster, but the Galaxy S20 Ultra is a picture-taking beast too.
 These two flagships from the same company have lots of similarities when it comes to their cameras, but there are also plenty of differences.
 Can the newer Note 20 Ultra’s upgraded specs give it the edge?
 That’s what we aim to prove in our Galaxy Note 20 Ultra vs Galaxy S20 Ultra camera shootout.

 See also: Best Samsung phones you can buy

 Samsung Galaxy Note 20 Ultra vs Galaxy S20 Ultra: Camera specs

 On the surface, it would appear that the two phones share almost identical camera specs.
 Both have 108MP main sensors, for example, and each shoots with what looks to be the same 12MP ultra-wide sensor.
 The focusing systems are wildly different.

 The Note 20 Ultra has a laser autofocus system, which is being used to sidestep the problems created by the S20 Ultra’s time-of-flight camera.
 Another spot where the two phones differ is the telephoto.
 The Note 20 Ultra has a conservative 12MP telephoto with 5x optical and 50x hybrid zoom, while the S20 Ultra has a 48MP telephoto sensor with 4x optical and 100x hybrid zoom.